 Recontouring or reshaping of the teeth (also called odontoplasty, enameloplasty, stripping, or slenderizing) is a procedure in which small amounts of tooth enamel are removed to change a tooth's length, shape, or surface.

-Each of these options differ with regard to cost, durability, “chair time” necessary to complete the procedure, stain resistant qualities, and best cosmetic approach to resolving a specific problem.
-Talk to your dentist to see if one is right for you.5.
-I have a terrible fear of going to the dentist.
-What should I do?
+Each of these options differ with regard to cost, durability, "chair time" necessary to complete the procedure, stain resistant qualities, and best cosmetic approach to resolving a specific problem.
+Talk to your dentist to see if one is right for you.

 If you fear going to the dentist, you are not alone.
 Between 9% and 15% of Americans state they avoid going to the dentist because of anxiety or fear.
 The first thing you should do is talk with your dentist.
 Some things that can help alleviate fear of dental visits are oral medication taken prior to the office visit to help you relax, nitrous oxide during the procedure, and the use of headphones with music.

 First, when purchasing a toothpaste for you or your child, select one that contains fluoride.
 Fluoride-containing toothpastes have been shown to prevent cavities.
 However, one word of caution: use only a very small amount for children under age 6 (the size of their fingernail).
 This is because young children swallow toothpaste, and swallowing too much fluoride can lead to tooth discoloration in permanent teeth.